How Long Do Adobe Free Trial Periods Last? Here’s Why It’s 60 Days

 How long are the free trials for Adobe software?
 Most people would say 30 days – but practically speaking, it’s actually twice that, at 60 days.
 Here’s why, and how…

 Once you reach the end of that month – if you haven’t already purchased the product – then that free trial period will end and all the files you created will still be yours, but the software itself will no longer start on your system.
 And redownloading or reinstalling it won’t give you a new free trial.

 So, if your initial trial has expired but you haven’t decided yet whether you want to keep the tools, then what do you do?
 Well, aha – there’s a little-known tip, and it goes like this:

 - This is the key point.
-Adobe actually has an excellent Return Policy for all purchases that are made directly from them… All software orders are 100% fully refundable within 30 days for any reason at all, via a simple live chat that only takes a couple minutes.
+Adobe actually has a strong Return Policy for purchases that are made directly from them… All software orders (except for Monthly plans) are 100% fully refundable within 30 days for any reason at all, via a simple live chat that only takes a couple minutes.